 Pose and Shape From Images under Tight Clothing.
-Previous work [3, 6, 10, 11, 12, 18] use the silhouette as the main feature or optimization function to recover the shape parameters.
-As a result, these methods can only be used when the person is wearing tight clothes, as shown in examples [41, 47].
-By training on images with humans under various garments both in real and synthetic data, our method can learn to capture the underlying human pose and shape based on image features.
+Previous work [38, 39, 40, 41, 42, 43] use the silhouette as the main feature or optimization function to recover the shape parameters.
+As a result, these methods can only be used when the person is wearing tight clothes, as shown in examples [44, 45].
+By training on images with humans under various garments both in real and synthetic data, my method can learn to capture the underlying human pose and shape based on image features.

 Pose and Shape From Scanned Meshes.
-One major challenge of recovering human body from scanned meshes is to remove the cloth mesh from the scanned human body wearing clothes [34].
-Hasler et al. [13] used an iterative approach.
+One major challenge of recovering human body from scanned meshes is to remove the cloth mesh from the scanned human body wearing clothes [22].
+Hasler et al. [46] used an iterative approach.
 They first apply a Laplacian deformation to the initial guess, before regularizing it based on a statistical human model.
-Wuhrer et al. [50] used landmarks of the scanned input throughout the key-frames of the sequences to optimize the body pose, while recovering the shape based on the 'interior distance' that helps constrain the mesh to stay under the clothes, with temporal consistency from neighboring frames.
-Yang et al. [51] applies a landmark tracking algorithm to prevent excessive human labor.
-Zhang et al. [53] took more advantages of the temporal information to detect the skin and cloth region.
+Wuhrer et al. [47] used landmarks of the scanned input throughout the key-frames of the sequences to optimize the body pose, while recovering the shape based on the 'interior distance' that helps constrain the mesh to stay under the clothes, with temporal consistency from neighboring frames.
+Yang et al. [48] applies a landmark tracking algorithm to prevent excessive human labor.
+Zhang et al. [49] took more advantages of the temporal information to detect the skin and cloth region.
 As mentioned before, methods based on scanned meshes are limited: the scanning equipment is expensive and not commonly used.
-Our method uses RGB images that are more common and thus much more widely applicable.
+My method uses RGB images that are more common and thus much more widely applicable.

 Pose and Shape from Images under Clothing.
-Bălan et al. [2] are the first to explicitly estimate pose and shape from images of clothed humans.
+Bălan et al. [50] are the first to explicitly estimate pose and shape from images of clothed humans.
 They relaxed the loss on clothed regions and used a simple color-based skin detector as an optimization constraint.
-The performance of this method can be easily degraded when the skin detector is not helpful, e.g. when people have different skin colors or wear long sleeves.
-However, our method is trained on a large number of images, which does not require this constraint.
-Bogo et al. [4] used 2D pose machines to obtain joint positions and optimizes the pose and shape parameters based on joint differences and inter-penetration error.
-Lassner et al. [21] created a semi-automatic annotated dataset by incorporating a silhouette energy term on SMPLify [4].
-They trained a Decision Forest to regress the parameter based on a much more dense landmark set provided by the SMPL model [23] during the optimization.
-Constraining the silhouette energy effect to a human body parameter subspace can reduce the negative impact from loose clothing, but their annotated data are from the optimization of SMPLify [4], which has introduced errors inherently.
-In contrast, we generate a large number of human body meshes wearing clothes, with the pose and shape ground-truth, which can then train the neural network to be "shape-aware".
+The performance of this method can be easily degraded when the skin detector is not helpful, e.q. when people have different skin colors or wear long sleeves.
+However, my method is trained on a large number of images, which does not require this constraint.
+Bogo et al. [51] used 2D pose machines to obtain joint positions and optimizes the pose and shape parameters based on joint differences and inter-penetration error.
+Lassner et al. [52] created a semi-automatic annotated dataset by incorporating a silhouette energy term on SMPLify [51].
+They trained a Decision Forest to regress the parameter based on a much more dense landmark set provided by the SMPL model [30] during the optimization.
+Constraining the silhouette energy effect to a human body parameter subspace can reduce the negative impact from loose clothing, but their annotated data are from the optimization of SMPLify [51], which has introduced errors inherently.
+In contrast, I generate a large number of human body meshes wearing clothes, with the pose and shape groundtruth, which can then train the neural network to be "shape-aware".

-2.2.
-Learning-Based Pose/Shape Estimations
+2.2.2 Learning-Based Pose/Shape Estimations